-Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help the Special Education and English Language Learner programs, the Student Support Team, and all students with 504 plans succeed and/or by dedicating a truly exceptional amount of time and energy in support of these programs and students.
+Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help Special Education and English Language Learner programs, the school's Student Support team, and all students with 504 plans succeed and/or by exceptional contribution in support of these programs and students.
 Individual consistently supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.